tesaunders/oa-nz/README.md

 # oa-nz

-Querying Open Alex for rates of open access for publications authored by researchers affiliated with NZ universities.
+A dashboard to display rates of open access for publications authored by researchers affiliated with NZ universities and Australian 'group of 8' universities, for comparison.

 ## Background